 If you write a handful of emails a week and nothing more, stay on free.

-If your writing represents your work or earns you money, the table above already tells you which tier you belong in — the only question is whether you act on it.
+If your writing represents your work or earns you money, the table above already tells you which tier you belong in.

 What Is Grammarly?